 Fret markers are the little dots on the face of a fretboard, and sometimes on the side of the neck.
 These are reference points, which help you to navigate around the fretboard.
 Fret markers are found on frets 3, 5, 7, 9 and 12.
 Fret 12 often has two markers, to indicate that you have reached the octave of the open string.
 The position markers go all the way up the fretboard.

-On some electric guitars, the Scratch Plate is used to cover exposed electrics of the instrument and to help house and protect the pickups.
-On electric guitars, these plates are attached to the body by a number of small screws.
+The scratch plate is a piece of plastic glued to the body to help protect from pick scrapes.
+Scrapes, over time, can damage the finish of your beloved instrument.
+On some electrics, the scratch plate is used to cover exposed electrics of the instrument and to help house and protect the pickups.
+On electrics, these plates are attached to the body by a number of small screws.

 Bridge & Saddle

+The bridge and saddle are intrinsically linked due to the saddle sitting within the bridge.
 Towards the bottom of the guitar is the bridge which holds your strings on and the saddle which allows fine adjustments to their placement.
 This is where the height of the strings can be adjusted.

 Have you heard people talking about action?

-Higher strings, so a higher action will make a guitar harder to play but increase tonal quality.
-Lower actions make the guitar easier to play, but can decrease tonal quality.
+A higher action will make an acoustic harder to play but increase tonal quality.
+Lower actions make it easier to play but decreases tonal quality.

-The bridge and saddle of electric guitars are made of metal.
+Acoustic bridges are usually wooden, with a plastic saddle that can easily be removed.
+Some acoustics may use a bone saddle.
+The bridge and saddle of electrics are usually made of metal.
 The strings sit in their own individual saddles, which can be adjusted independently of the other strings.

 Electric Guitar Anatomy